runphilrun/vegevision/readme.md

 ## "SOLID" compliant approach

-connect to camera
+- connect to camera
-    have a function "Attach to camera"
+   -  have a function "Attach to camera"
-        private functions like list connected camera
+        - private functions like list connected camera

-read an image
+- read an image
-    pass in a camera, get back an image
+    - pass in a camera, get back an image

-    get image from camera or get image from file without having to change program logic
+    - get image from camera or get image from file without having to change program logic

-process the image
+- process the image
-    pass in image, return result
+    - pass in image, return result

-save the file
+- save the file
-    pass in result
-        (directory file structure and stuff hiddne)
+    - pass in result (directory file structure and stuff hidden)